 - Hollidaysburg Borough - Councilman Patrick Plummer, Manager Jim Gehret

 The IRC Board meetings are open to the public.
-The meetings are at 4:30 p.m.
+The meetings are at 4:30 p.m. and are usually the fourth Tuesday of each month.
+December's meeting is usually the third Tuesday to avoid a conflict with Christmas.
+Meetings are subject to cancellation if no pressing agenda items arise in a given month.
 They are held in the Altoona City Hall 4th floor conference room located at 1301 - 12th Street.

 The IRC makes recommendations to the member municipalities from time to time when changes in ordinances or related guidelines seem necessary and appropriate.
 The individual municipal governing bodies (city council, borough council or the township board of supervisors) will then act on the IRC recommendations, facilitating cooperation and uniformity while preserving autonomy.
 The municipalities have made every attempt to maintain uniform recycling programs and collect the same materials at the curbside.